andywarren/aw-yearly-category-archives/readme.txt

 1. This screenshot is of the shortcode needed to generate the yearly links.
 Place this shortcode where you would like to display the year links to the specified category.
 2. This screenshot is of the unordered list the above shortcode will generate.
+3. This screenshot is of the optional dropdown that can be used in place of the unordered list in the screenshot above.
-3. This screenshot is of the shortcode needed to display the yearly category archives.
+4. This screenshot is of the shortcode needed to display the yearly category archives.
 Place this shortcode where you would like to display your yearly archived posts.
-4. This screenshot is of the post layout you will see when using the above shortcode.
+5. This screenshot is of the post layout you will see when using the above shortcode.
-5. This screenshot shows the settings page when you first arrive there.
+6. This screenshot shows the settings page when you first arrive there.
-6. This screenshot shows the settings page when you have opted to include a custom post structure for the output loop.
+7. This screenshot shows the settings page when you have opted to include a custom post structure for the output loop.

 == Changelog ==

+= 1.2.1 =
+* Removed jQuery script from being echoed, and properly regsitered/enqueued it.
+* Updated "Compatible Up To" version.

+= 1.2 =
+* Added new attribute `dropdown="yes"` to the shortcode used to generate the year links.
+This will allow for a dropdown to be used in place of the standard unordered list of years.
+* Added ability to query multiple categories

 = 1.1.1 =
 * Updated paths to the plugin menu pages.